PrefectHQ/prefect/docs/guides/host.md

 To downgrade all migrations, use the `base` revision.

-See the [contributing docs](/contributing/overview/#adding-database-migrations) for information on how to create new database migrations.
+See the [contributing docs](/contributing/overview/#adding-database-migrations) to create new database migrations.

 ## Notifications

-When you use [Prefect Cloud](/cloud/) you gain access to a hosted platform with Workspace & User controls, Events, and Automations.
+[Prefect Cloud](/cloud/) gives you access to a hosted platform with Workspace & User controls, Events, and Automations.
 Prefect Cloud has an option for automation notifications.
 The more limited Notifications option is provided for the self-hosted Prefect server.

 Notifications enable you to set up alerts that are sent when a flow enters any state you specify.
 When your flow and task runs changes [state](/concepts/states/), Prefect notes the state change and checks whether the new state matches any notification policies.
 If it does, a new notification is queued.

-Prefect supports sending notifications via:
+Prefect supports sending notifications through:

 - Slack message to a channel
 - Microsoft Teams message to a channel